LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 Output folder
 -------------

 The outputs are stored in a user defined folder (:numref:`figOutputFolder`).
-These outputs may include a combination of GIS layers and text files in different formats and the log file.
+These outputs may include a combination of GIS layers and text files in different formats, and the log file.

 .. _figOutputFolder: